FarmBot-Docs/farmbot-software/v9/The-FarmBot-Web-App/sequences/example-sequences.md

 This sequence can only be used to water the specific Spinach plant chosen.
 Instead of making watering sequences for every plant in your garden, make this sequence a generic _Water plant_ sequence that can be used on any plant by using a [location variable](variables.md).

 ### Take a photo
-While your FarmBot is located at the plant, consider using a <span class="fb-step fb-wait">Take Photo</span> step to track the growth of your plant each time it is watered.
+While your FarmBot is located at the plant, consider using a <span class="fb-step fb-take-photo">Take Photo</span> step to track the growth of your plant each time it is watered.

 ### Modularize the watering action
 Consider making a sequence that only contains the steps required for dispensing water: <span class="fb-step fb-write-pin">Control Peripheral</span>, <span class="fb-step fb-wait">Wait</span>, and <span class="fb-step fb-write-pin">Control Peripheral</span>.
 This can then be changed more easily and re-used in different ways with <span class="fb-step fb-execute">Execute Sequence</span> steps in other sequences.